 It means the path of righteousness, eternal duty, or the universal laws of nature, that apply to everyone.

 For example, we say that it’s the dharma of fire to burn and to cause to burn.
-Here, dharma has nothing to do with any religion but means the nature of fire.
+Here, dharma just means the nature of fire.

 Likewise, ice is ice.
 The dharma of ice is to be cold and to cause to cool.
 This is the nature of ice, that’s universal and eternal.

 Dharma is the soul of an individual.
 If everyone complies with its teaching, nature will become favorable to human happiness.

 It’s that which accomplishes the three tasks of exceptional administration of the entire world, bringing about the worldly progress of every living being and causing progress in the spiritual realm as well.